About the property

 About the lodge

-We minimise and mitigate our carbon emissions through various measures, including native replanting, use of renewable energy and an electric vehicle.
+We minimise and mitigate our carbon emissions through various measures, including native replanting, the use of renewable energy and an electric vehicle.

 Meet the team